Namelessweirdo/Student-Management-System-1/README.md

 - Adding role-based authentication (Admin vs. User access).
 - Implementing a REST API for web-based access to the student database.

-Installation Video:
-Provide a YouTube link or local video that demonstrates how to install and use the application.

 Demo Link:
 [Demo](https://vimeo.com/1015737269?share=copy#t=0)